False accusation of rape: Possible effects of media representation

+Pressure to 'Believe Women'

+In the latest acquittal of 5 Hockey Canada players, justice Maria Carroccia ruled that:

 Legal consequences of false accusations

 United Kingdom

-Individuals suspected of making a false accusation of rape may be charged with the civil crime of "wasting police time" or the criminal charge of "Perverting the Course of Justice".
+Individuals suspected of making a false accusation of rape may be charged with the civil charge of "wasting police time" or the criminal charge of "perverting the course of justice".
 Over a five-year period ending in 2014, a total of 109 women were prosecuted for crimes related to making false accusations of rape.
 The report did not indicate the verdicts following prosecution.
 Another report identified 121 charging decisions involving allegations of false accusations of rape and an additional 11 false allegations of both domestic violence and rape between January 2011 and May 2012 and found of these cases, 35 were prosecuted based upon false accusations of rape.
 A further 3 were prosecuted based upon charges of false accusations of both rape and domestic abuse.
 The report did not indicate the verdicts following prosecution.

-Historical racism
+Historical racism in the United States

 Justification for lynchings

 In 1895, Ida B. Wells published The Red Record which documented lynchings from 1892 and their causes.
 Of the 241 lynchings she documented, rape and murder were the two most common justifications for lynchings.
 Wells found that many victims of lynching had been falsely accused of rape or some other offense because they had engaged in economic competition with white-owned businesses.
 Subsequent analyses have confirmed Wells' argument that economic competition caused lynchings and found that lynchings increased during difficult economic times.
-In other cases, African American men had consensual sexual relationships with white women and were lynched after the relationships were discovered by other people.
+In other cases, African American men had consensual sexual relationships with white women and were lynched after the relationships were discovered.

 In Louisiana, rape was the second most common reason used between 1889 and 1896 to justify a lynching.
 In a survey done in the 1930s of a small town in Mississippi, 60 percent of respondents stated that lynching was an appropriate response to a case of rape and that it was necessary to maintain law and order and protect white women.